 - Explain the negative aspects of medicine that you considered in making this career decision. (max 50 words)

 - Is there a unique aspect of your application that should be considered by the admissions committee? (max 50 words)

 - Explain why you decided to apply to XYZ School of Medicine. (max 50 words)

 - Describe a personal experience which resulted in substantial moral or ethical dilemma.
 What was the outcome?
 We are reluctant to accept assertions that you have never encountered such a situation.
 Please do not describe cheating in an academic setting. (limit your response to 250 words or less)

 - The recruitment of a diverse student body is a major goal of XYZ School of Medicine’s Admissions Committee.
 Please tell us whether facets of your life, background or education to date would contribute to the achievement of this goal. (limit your response to 250 words or less)

 Are you concerned about your writing abilities?
 Or are you not sure if your secondaries are getting the job done?

-Simply, go ahead and order personalized Secondary Application Review help.
-Believe, me when you’ve come this far, you cannot leave anything to chance.
+Go ahead and get personalized Secondary Application Review help.
+Trust me, when you’ve come this far, you cannot leave anything to chance.